R1SH4BH81/music.player/README.md

 # Music Player

-This is a simple music player created with HTML, CSS, and JavaScript.
+This is a simple music player created with HTML, CSS, and JavaScript and some use of JSON .

 ## Features